mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 ## The Hero's Motif

 How does the music compliment this story?
+By establishing a specific melody as the Hero's motif, and weaving it throughout the fabric of the show to represent key breakthroughs for our two main characters.

-By establishing a specific melody as the Hero's motif.
-Throughout the first episode, Smile hums a simple tune.
-After getting skunked by Kong in the episode's climax, Peco finally asks Smile about the song:
+Throughout the first episode, Smile hums a simple tune to himself.
+After Peco is soundly defeated by Kong in the episode's climax, he finally asks Smile about it:

 <video file="e01_hero_theme.mp4"></video>